Last updated July 2026

-The Whanganui River estuary — where the Whanganui River meets the Tasman Sea — is a productive brackish-water fishing zone that attracts a range of species depending on the season.
-Kahawai are the most consistent catch, feeding actively at the river mouth and in the lower river reaches.
-In spring, a significant whitebait run brings sea-run brown trout into the lower river, and large fish have been caught within the city limits.
-The estuary can be fished from the bank, from the boardwalk, or by boat for those who want to cover more water.
+The Whanganui River estuary forms a productive brackish transition zone where the river meets the Tasman Sea near Castlecliff.
+Kahawai provide consistent sport year-round, feeding actively at the river mouth and in the lower reaches.
+In spring a significant whitebait run draws sea-run brown trout into the lower river, with large specimens regularly taken within Whanganui city limits.
+Anglers can fish from the banks, the town boardwalk or by boat.

 Practical Information